greenonline/TinyTextAdventure_in_ZIL/README.md

 This page, [https://github.com/taradinoc/zilf](https://github.com/taradinoc/zilf) was useful for getting started.

  - [Releses](https://foss.heptapod.net/zilf/zilf/-/releases)
-   - Get the macOS version tarball
+   - Get the macOS version tarball of `zilf`
  - Unzip
  - `cd` into `bin/`
  - run `zilf yourfile.zil`

-Unfortunately, only Apple Silicon build are available, not Intel, so you'll have to compile the source, if you have an older Mac.
+Unfortunately, only Apple Silicon builds of `zilf` are available, not Intel, so you'll have to compile the source, if you have an older Mac.

 ```none
 cd ../../zilf-0.11.1